wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/production.rst

 ==========

 We use different tools and setup for production.
-We do not fully provide this part with template.
+We do not fully provide this part with the template.
 Why?

 1. It requires a lot of server configuration
-2. It heavily depends on you needs: performance, price, technology, etc
+2. It heavily depends on your needs: performance, price, technology, etc
 3. It is possible to show some vulnerable parts to possible attackers

 So, you will need to deploy your application by yourself.